ballerina-attic/ballerina-honeycomb/README.md

 - Create the above directories in your local machine, along with the empty `.bal` files.

-- You have to add the following lines in your [ballerina.conf](https://github.com/ballerina-guides/ballerina-honeycomb/blob/master/ballerina.conf) to send the service traces to Honeycomb in Zipkin format using Opentracing.
+- Add the following lines in your [ballerina.conf](https://github.com/ballerina-guides/ballerina-honeycomb/blob/master/ballerina.conf) to send the service traces to Honeycomb in Zipkin format using Opentracing.

 ```ballerina
 [b7a.observability.tracing]